Habitot-at-Home: Safe and Mess-Free Painting for Babies and Toddlers

-This is great parent-child activity to do together.
+This is a great parent-child activity to do together.

 Habitot was founded as a nonprofit organization by parents, teachers, and educators in 1992, and opened its first facility in downtown Berkeley in 1998.
 This followed six years as a traveling museum to build support for the project.
 In its first eight months, Habitot welcomed over 30,000 people which grew to 60,000 a year in the following two+ decades.